19hours/sg-statutes/Acts/Administration of Muslim Law Act.md

 [Act 33 of 2017 wef 01/10/2017]

+(2) The registrar of the Court —

+(a) may transact all of the business which may be transacted, and exercise all of the jurisdiction and powers which may be exercised, by a president of the Court under sections 40, 43A, 43B, 47(5) and 50; and

-(2) The registrar of the Court shall have such powers and duties as may be prescribed under this Act.
+(b) has such other jurisdiction, powers and duties as may be prescribed in this Act or under any rules made under section 145.

-[20/99]
+[Act 33 of 2017 wef 22/10/2018]

-(3) Subject to this Act, the powers and duties of the registrar of the Court may be exercised by a deputy registrar of the Court.
+(3) Subject to this Act, the jurisdiction, powers and duties of the registrar of the Court may be exercised by a deputy registrar of the Court.

 [29/2008]

 [Act 33 of 2017 wef 01/10/2017]

+[Act 33 of 2017 wef 22/10/2018]

 ### Jurisdiction